Home » Blog » Asia » Philippines » Ultimate Travel Guide to Banaue & Batad Rice Terraces: Stay, Eat, See

 And getting to Banaue is not exactly a smooth trip on the Autobahn.
 However, once I got there I was simply blown away.
 Lying at 1500 meter above sea level, the Banaue Rice Terraces are proclaimed the “Eighth Wonder of the World” and known for its majestic natural stairway to heaven.

-The terraces were originally build almost entirely by hand to solve the problem of growing rice on land prone to erosion.
+The terraces were originally built almost entirely by hand to solve the problem of growing rice on land prone to erosion.
 Even today, the terraces are still fed by an ancient irrigation system.

-If you have the time, I highly recommend you include Banaue and moreover Batad into your overall Philippines travel itinerary!
-You definitely don't want to miss those 2000 year old rice terraces, no matter if you have seen others around Southeast Asia.
+If you have the time, I highly recommend you include Banaue and moreover Batad in your overall Philippines travel itinerary!
+You definitely don't want to miss those 2000-year-old rice terraces, no matter if you have seen others around Southeast Asia.

 Things To See In & Around Banaue